-Green Bean Gomaae (胡麻和え) is one of the vegetable side dishes that my mom taught me to make from scratch since I was little.
+Green Bean Gomaae (胡麻和え) is one of the vegetable side dishes that my mom taught me to make from scratch when I was little.
 The aromatic and nutty sesame sauce adds just the right touch to the vegetables.
-As it pairs well with almost every Japanese meal, we would serve the green beans regularly at the family dinner.
+As it pairs well with almost every Japanese meal, we would serve green beans regularly at the family dinner.
 It’s fresh-tasting, delicious, and super simple.

 Whenever you need a quick veggie, the salad will always be a perfect match.
 It’s the one you’ll make again and again, so memorize the recipe!

 Gomaae (sometimes written as Goma-ae or Goma Ae) is a Japanese side dish with vegetables in sesame sauce.
 Goma (胡麻) means ‘sesame seeds’ and -Ae (和え) means ‘being dressed with sauce/dressing’ in Japanese.
 Yes, it’s double ‘a’ in gomaae.

 Toasted sesame seeds are crushed and then seasoned with soy sauce and sugar.
 You will wonder why it’s so simple yet incredibly delicious.
 The sesame sauce is versatile and you can dress it with all kinds of vegetables!
 The top 2 popular choices are green beans and spinach.